You Are Facing an Unplanned Pregnancy in North Idaho: What Now?

 Finding out that you have an unplanned pregnancy can be a bit of a shock.
-It may take a while for the reality to sink in, but don’t panic.
+The reality may take a while to sink in but don’t panic.
 You may want to have answers right away about what to do, but that is not always easy to figure out.
-Just remember that you do have options
+Just remember that you do have options.

 Depending upon your situation, two options you should consider are raising your child with the help of your family, or placing the baby in an adoptive home of your choosing.
 If you live in North Idaho you can get help, support, and information about these options from Open Arms Real Choices Clinic.

 Remember, you are not alone.
 Start by reaching out to someone who can help.
-If you don’t have a trusted friend or family member, we are here for you.
+We are here for you if you don’t have a trusted friend or family member.
 At Real Choices, we offer confidential appointments during which we can explain your options and help you take the next steps.

 Parenting

-It may surprise you, but many mothers and fathers learn to cope very well with an unplanned baby once they make the commitment to move in that direction.
-This adjustment can be made even easier if you have support from family and friends.
-If this is something you would like to explore, talk to a friend or family member that you think might be sympathetic to your situation.
-Tell them you are considering keeping the baby to raise, and find out whether they would be willing to help, and how.
+It may surprise you, but many mothers and fathers learn to cope very well with an unplanned baby once they commit to moving in that direction.
+This adjustment can be even easier with support from family, friends, or a co-parent.
+If you would like to explore this option, consider talking to someone you trust who may be sympathetic to your situation.
+Share that you are considering raising the baby and ask whether they would be willing to help—and in what ways.

 Adoption